LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

     "name": "Reports",
     "path": ["reports\\"]
   }]

 ```
 ![image](https://user-images.githubusercontent.com/47247309/160446954-36c7de8e-0825-48e3-bf0b-e513a44921da.png)

-HyperTest also facilitates the provision to download the artefacts on your local machine.
+HyperExecute also facilitates the provision to download the artefacts on your local machine.
 To download the artefacts, click on *Artefacts* button corresponding to the associated TestID.

 ### Test Execution

-The CLI option *--config* is used for providing the custom HyperTest YAML file (i.e. *HyperExecute-Yaml/.hypertestStatic.yaml*).
-Run the following command on the terminal to trigger the tests in Python files on the HyperTest grid.
-The *--download-artifacts* option is used to inform HyperTest to download the artefacts for the job.
+The CLI option *--config* is used for providing the custom HyperExecute YAML file (i.e. *HyperExecute-Yaml/.hypertestStatic.yaml*).
+Run the following command on the terminal to trigger the tests in Python files on the HyperExecute grid.
+The *--download-artifacts* option is used to inform HyperExecute to download the artefacts for the job.

 ```bash
 ./concierge --config --verbose hypertestStatic.yaml